 Scholarships and fees

-The fees includes access to the Leiden University Network and Blackboard (a digital learning environment on which course information and the course reading will be posted) excursions, lunches and refreshments on course days, welcome drinks, a canal boat tour through the historic town of Leiden and a farewell banquet.
+The fees includes access to the Leiden University Network and Blackboard (a digital learning environment on which course information and the course reading will be posted) excursions, lunches and refreshments on course days, welcome drinks, a canal boat tour through the historic town of Leiden and a farewell banquet at the beach.

 A limited amount of applicants will be admitted to this summer school.
 The course is mainly aimed at professionals, but advanced students are invited to apply as well.